Stuart Middle School Library Book Check Out

 It is important that students make a plan to return or renew all books before they become overdue.
 Library books are due 2 weeks after they are checked out.
 Returning or renewing library books before the due date will help keep students off the student fines list.
 Students and parents are able to check their library account by visiting Classlink, selecting Follett Destiny and then using the My Info tab to see which books they have curently checked out.

-New this year - Although SMS does not issue fines for late books, it is a great idea to make a plan to keep books in a safe spot in the backpack when they are not being read.
+Important Information Regarding Lost or Damaged Books - Although SMS does not issue fines for late books, it is a great idea to make a plan to keep books in a safe spot in the backpack when they are not being read.
 If books are not returned and become lost or if they are damaged, we ask students to pay for the price of replacing the book.
 Once a student pays for a LOST or damaged book, the money will NOT be refunded, even if the book is found and returned.
 Once a student has paid for a LOST book, they have purchased the book and it is removed from our library system.
 WE DO NOT WANT STUDENTS TO PAY FOR BOOKS.
 At SMS, we would much rather have the books returned in good condition so we can check them out to the next student.
 We ask that you, please, keep this in mind and make a plan to read and return borrowed books in a timely manner.

 Please see Ms. Noorian in the Media Center with ANY questions.